volumio/volumio-plugins/plugins/audio_interface/FusionDsp/readme.md

     - More than 3800 variant of headphones EQ from AutoEQ !
 [AutoEq](https://github.com/jaakkopasanen/AutoEq)
     - import for local EQ file (must be in /data/INTERNAM/FusionDsp/peq/)
 - 3 preset
-- Or a convolution filters
+- Or a convolution filters (FIR)

 For all type
 - Auto gain
 - Toggle with/without effect
 - Separate volume level for left an right
 - 4 crossfeed for headphone (Bauer, Chu Moy, Jan Meier, Linkwitz)
+- High quality resampling

 For PEQ equalizer, while importing file
 You can add or replace EQ while importing.